 Authority Role/Responsibility MOEFCC Houses GEAC, the nodal agency responsible for the implementation of Biotech Rules of 1989 under the EPA Act.
 DBT Provides guidelines and technical support to GEAC.
 Evaluates and approves biosafety assessment of GE product research and development in the country.
 MAFW Evaluates and approves the commercial release of transgenic crop varieties after conducting field trials for assessing agronomic performance.
 Also responsible for post approval monitoring.
 FSSAI Evaluates and approves the safety assessment of GE crops and products for human consumption.
 FSSAI has not yet established regulations and GEAC continues to oversee this responsibility.
-Various state Monitor the safety measures at biotech research facilities, and assess governments potential damage, if any, due to the release of GE products.
+Yet to establish regulations and begi the process.
+Various state governments Monitor the safety measures at biotech research facilities, and assess potential damage, if any, due to the release of GE products.
 Approve field trials and commercial cultivation of GE crops finally approved by the GEAC in their respective states.
-DBT, MAFW, and Support research and development of agriculture biotechnology through various state various research institutions and state agriculture universities. governments
+DBT, MAFW, and various state Support research and development of agriculture biotechnology through governments various research institutions and state agriculture universities.